top of page

 Never stayed long enough to be known.

-Never left long enough to be free of.
+Never left long enough to let me be free.

 Just enough to keep my heart from healing back inside my chest.

-I told myself he was a free spirit.
+I told myself he was a free spirit, that he lived lightly.

 He offered warmth without weight.